 In 1949, Abraham Joshua Heschel wrote a book called The Earth Is the Lord’s on the culture of the Jews of Eastern Europe; i.e. on a culture that had then been all but wiped out.
-It was the first book he had published in America, having himself escaped from Europe to there during the war.
+It was the first book he had published in America, having himself escaped there from Europe during the war.

 In writing about the joy that was to be found in the culture of the Hasidim for pure ideas, for endless study and restudy of the Talmud, he says this: